zoltan-nz/contacts-app-client/README.md

 * Generate `Contacts` resource: `ember g resource contacts`, add `link-to` to main-nav.hbs, add header to contacts.hbs

 * Add a simple array to routes/contacts.js and show this list in template.

+* Add a simple show/hide button to template.

+    ember g controller contacts
+    Add isShowingPhoneNumber property
+    Add #if block to template
+    Add button to template
+    Add actions to controller